code-not-found/code-not-found.github.io/_posts/jaxb/2013-07-30-jaxb-marshal-element-missing-xmlrootelement-annotation.md

 Information on the root XML element is required when **marshalling** to or **unmarshalling** from a Java object.
 JAXB provides this information via the `@XmlRootElement` annotation which contains the name and namespace of the root XML element.

-When trying to marshal a class which does not have a `@XMLRootElement` annotation defined, following error will be thrown: *"unable to marshal as an element because it is missing an @XmlRootElement annotation"*.
-Alternatively when trying to unmarshal, the Java runtime will report that an *"unsuspected element"* is found.
+When trying to marshal a class which does not have a `@XMLRootElement` annotation defined, following error will be thrown: <var>"unable to marshal as an element because it is missing an @XmlRootElement annotation"</var>.
+Alternatively when trying to unmarshal, the Java runtime will report that an <var>"unsuspected element"</var> is found.

 For this example let’s use following class representing a car with a basic structure.
 Note that a `XmlRootElement` is not defined!